brucecantarim/woocommerce-freight-calculator/README.md

 Custom made for a project.

-Still in early stages of development, currently functional.
+## No longer in active development, feel free to fork it and develop upon it, if needed.